sjhloco/nornir_validate/README.md

     nbrs: [192.168.255.1, 2.2.2.2]
 ```

-### Desired state
+## Desired state

-A YAML formatted data structure built from a template (with *nornir-template*) using data from the input variable file.
-The output us is not saved to file but still needs loading to serialise YAML and the output converted from a list of dicts *[cmd: {seq: ket:val}]* into a dictionary of cmds *{cmd: {seq: key:val}}*.

-The formatting is the same as used with napalm_validate with lists of commands, so for example to check OSPF and port-channels from the above example the jinja template would be as follows. *feature* matches the name of the features within the input file. *strict* mode means that it has to be an exact match, no more or no less.
+The input variable file is rendered by a jinja template to produce a YAML formatted list if dictionaries with the key being the command and the value the desired output. *feature* matches the name of the features within the input file to make the rendering conditional. *strict* mode means that it has to be an exact match, no more or no less.
 This can be omitted if that is not a requirement.

 ```jinja
 {% if feature == 'ospf' %}